ahmad-tanha/Who-is-Who/README.md

-- 👋 Hi, I’m Ahmad Tanha.
+- 👋 Hi, I am Ahmad Tanha.
-- 👀 I’m mainly interested in telecom, programming, and machine learning.
+- 👨‍💻 I am mainly interested in telecom, programming, and machine learning.
-- 🌱 Learning is inseparable part of my life.
+- 🌱 Learning is an inseparable part of my life.
-- 📫 You can reach me via the following email addresses: ahmadtanha@email.kntu.ac.ir or ahmadtanha1374@gmail.com
+- 📫 You can reach me via the following email address:
+"ahmadtanhaa@yahoo.com"

 <!---
 ahmad-tanha/ahmad-tanha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.